Noncommutative maximal ergodic inequalities associated with doubling conditions: Preliminaries

-where $k>0$ and $r\in\mathbb{N}$ are constants independent of $n$.
-It is well-known that any group of polynomial growth is amenable and the sequence $(V^n)_{n\geq 1}$ satisfies the above Følner condition (see e.g. \cite{breuillard14polygrowth,tessera07polygrowth}).
+where $k>0$ and $r\in \mathbb{N}$ are constants independent of~$n$.
+It is well known that any group of polynomial growth is amenable and the sequence $(V^{n})_{n\geq 1}$ satisfies the above F{\o}lner condition (see, e.g., \cite{breuillard14polygrowth,tessera07polygrowth}).
 We refer to \cite{paterson88amenability} for more information on amenable groups.